 (ii) Seems simple: fulfilling orders is a simple concept — pick, pack and ship a box.
 However, this process can be very time-consuming for lean times and eventually reaches a tipping point.
 (For example, it’s easy to use your garage as a warehouse and drive to the Post Office for the first few hundred shipments; but, in terms of scaling inventory management, optimizing business processes, focusing on higher returning activities (sales/marketing), or wanting to spend more time with family, the decision becomes more difficult),

 (iii) Highly fragmented industry: ~5,000 incumbents with no clear market leader.
 Most “Mom and Pop” 3PLs (Third Party Logistics) do not have the technology or infrastructure to support scaling DTC brands.
-The reason being — B2B wholesale has been around for decades, but eCommerce fulfillment centers started in the late 1990s.
-On the other hand, some of the larger “technology-focused” fulfillment centers severely lack the flexibility and reliability for the smaller and scaling businesses, and lastly,
+The reason is — B2B wholesale has been the standard model up until the rise of eCommerce fulfillment centers started in the late 1990s.
+On the other hand, some of the larger “technology-focused” fulfillment centers severely lack the customer experience required for smaller and high-growth e-commerce brands, and lastly,

-(iv) A distinct language barrier exists between 3PLs and eCommerce brands: eCommerce brands and 3PLs fundamentally speak a different language. eCommerce brands use modern software systems and content creation strategies that are foreign concepts to traditional 3PLs.
+(iv) A distinct language barrier exists between 3PLs and eCommerce brands: eCommerce brands and 3PLs fundamentally operate on different systems (pen & paper vs. scalable software systems). eCommerce brands use modern software systems and content creation strategies that are foreign concepts to traditional 3PLs.